Hyophorbe verschaffeltii or spindle palm is a small palm tree with a swollen trunk that tapers at the top.

 Its trunk is thicker than that of Hyophorbe lagenicaulis and it has a more compact leaf crown.

-There are only about fifty specimens left in their natural habitat where it is threatened but it is cultivated worldwide for its decorative qualities.
+There are only about fifty specimens left in their natural habitat where it is threatened but cultivated worldwide for its decorative qualities.

 Not hardy, easy to grow in pot as a house plant or orangery plant.
 Growth is slow.